 The Company operates within a contractual relationship with its primary customer, County Durham and Darlington NHS Foundation Trust.
 Impairment of this relationship could have an impact upon the Company and lead to a breach of contract.
 Consequently, to manage this risk, the Company's directors has regular meetings with County Durham and Darlington NHS Foundation Trust, including discussions on performance, project processes, future plans and customer requirements.
 Performance risk is largely passed down to the service providers under the terms of the sub-contracts.
+Following a market testing exercise undertaken in the year, the facilities management contracts for the project have been granted to Robertsons Facilities Management Limited and Synchronicity Care Limited with effect from 1 July 2023.
+There is no significant changes to risk with the contracts awarded on similar terms to the original Hotel and Estate Service contracts.

-This report was approved by the board of directors on 24 August 2022 and signed on behalf of the board by:
+This report was approved by the board of directors on 27 June 2023 and signed on behalf of the board by:

-B M ACULT (Aug 24, 2022 10:34 GMT+1)
+D IVI ACULU B M Acult (Jun 27, 2023 16:34 GMT+1)